- Babies have a natural inclination to put objects in their mouths as a form of exploration and comfort.

 - Parents should be cautious about choking hazards and maintain a safe environment for their baby.

 Babies are known for putting things in their mouths.
-Even before birth, babies have been seen sucking on their thumbs and once born they continue to develop “oral gratification”.
+Even before birth, babies have been seen sucking on their thumbs, and, once born, they continue to develop “oral gratification”.
 Babies love to suck and mouth for pleasure.
-As newborns, they can soothe themselves by sucking on a pacifier, breast, bottle, or even thumb and, as they continue to grow and develop, they purposely grab objects and put them in their mouths as means of exploration.
+As newborns, they can soothe themselves by sucking on a pacifier, breast, bottle, or even a thumb and, as they continue to grow and develop, they purposely grab objects and put them in their mouths as means of exploration.

 Why do babies put everything in their mouths?

-- Babies use all their senses to explore their world including the sense of taste
+- Babies use all their senses to explore the world including the sense of taste.

-- It provides comfort when they are teething (note: the mouthing period does not necessarily mean your child is teething)
+- It provides comfort when they are teething. (**The mouthing period does not necessarily mean your child is teething.)